bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-- Zoom in to 200% and inspect the dataset using with `Orthogonal Views`
+- Zoom in to 200% and inspect the dataset with `Orthogonal Views`.

 ![](media/94-virtual-ortho.png)

-- Close the orthogonal views
+- Close the orthogonal views.

 #### Start 3Dscript

 3Dscript will use the current image dimensions to generate the animation.
-For this reason, it is extremely important to return the stack’s zoom to 100% before opening 3Dscript!
+For this reason, it is extremely important to return the stack's zoom to 100% before opening 3Dscript!
 Otherwise the upsampled data may create image artifacts.

-- Open 3Dscript and zoom the `3D animation` window to 200% (this one is fine)
+- Open 3Dscript and zoom the `3D Animation` window to 200% (this one is fine).

 ![](media/95-3dscript-stack.png)

-The initial 3D rendering is always showing the position and timepoint of the original stack (if you change the timepoint of the original stack and re-open 3Dscript the current timepoint would be rendered).
+The initial 3D rendering is always showing the position and timepoint of the original stack (if you change the timepoint of the original stack and re-open 3Dscript, the current timepoint would be rendered).

 - Rotate the sample interactively to see the other side, where the surface of the embryo is.
-- Then, reset the transformation and change the `Rotation Y` to `180`
+- Then, reset the transformation and change the `Rotation Y` to `180`.

 ![](media/96-3dscript-rotate.png)

 #### Animate timepoints

 This time, before we start optimizing the rendering, we will generate a simple animation across timepoints to have an overview of how the sample changes over time.
-This is generally good practice as the signal of live samples tend to vary over time.
+This is generally good practice as the signal of live samples tends to vary over time.

-- Click on `Animation` > `Start text-based animation editor`
+- Click on `Animation` > `Start text-based animation editor`.
 - Write the initial conditions of frame 0 as shown below (set to timepoint 1 and rotate sample 180 degrees horizontally), and generate a 10-frame animation from timepoint 1 to 200 (the last).
-- Then, press `Run`
+- Then, press `Run`:

 ```default
 At frame 0: